 UCF’s Our Campus Market does sell care packages (for finals and other times of the semester as well, ie: Halloween, homesick, Dean’s List congratulations,).
 Some of what I send mimics what comes in their baskets, but I like the personal touch and knowing that my daughter and her roommates are devouring my homemade brownies (even if Duncan Hines gave me a hand – no judging).

 When their birthdays roll around, it can be just one more reminder that you won’t be celebrating together so putting together a care package takes the sting out.
-Once I filled a box with party hats, blowers, balloons, popcorn, candy and her birthday gift.
-The pictures my daughter sent of she and her roommates sitting around with all that silly stuff and big smiles made me happy.
+Once Amazon helped me fill a box with party hats, blowers, balloons, popcorn, candy, and her birthday gift.
+The pictures my daughter sent of her and her roommates sitting around with all that silly stuff and big smiles made me happy.
 If I couldn’t celebrate with her at least I knew she was having fun.
+There is an Amazon store located on campus near Towers so it’s also an option to send Amazon packages to this location.
+You can also return items to Amazon here.
 One of the places we like for unique cupcakes is a company called Wicked Good Cupcakes.
-They sell birthday boxes as well as thinking of you boxes.
+They sell birthday boxes as well as thinking-of-you boxes.
 Their cupcakes come in a jar and are very unique.

 Some of the local places like Insomnia Cookies that have a few sweet and delicious ideas.
 Sweets by Holly will deliver the most amazing cupcakes (12 cupcakes for $20, plus a delivery fee).
 Who wouldn’t appreciate some a cookie cake or cupcakes on his/her birthday?
 Perhaps they just joined a sorority and you want to commemorate that occasion.
 Dormify has some great sorority must-haves.